 By Ilkin Izzet - Trend:

-Armenian armed forces have broken ceasefire with Azerbaijan 40 times in numerous positions in the last 24 hours, the Azerbaijani Defense Ministry said on Nov.20.
+Armenian armed forces broke the ceasefire with Azerbaijan 39 times in numerous positions on Feb.23, the Azerbaijani Defense Ministry said on Feb.24.

-Azerbaijani positions also took fire from the positions located at the nameless heights of Khojavend, Fizuli and Jabrayil districts.
+Moreover, the Azerbaijani positions took fire from the positions located on the nameless heights of Goranboy, Khojavend, Fizuli and Jabrayil districts.

 The opposing side was silenced with return fire.